 I’ve spent the beginning of December in a lovely Paris.
 It’s been my 4th time in the city and definitely, not the last one.
 I’ve been to summer Paris, autumn Paris, New Years’ Eve and New Year Paris and now December Christmas Paris.

 I adore the city.
 My deep feelings for the place is summarized in my Paris is always a good idea.
 Again and Again.
 Now I’m gonna tell you what’s Christmas time in Paris like.

 By the day I had no idea, no reminder that it’s December already.
-We had great luck for incredibly warm weather, clear sky, and actual sunshine so many locals were wearing sunglasses with their chick outfits.
+We had great luck with incredibly warm weather, clear sky, and actual sunshine so many locals were wearing sunglasses with their chick outfits.
 Ony the massive crowds and sale signs were the only reminder that’s something is going on.

 The general vibe changed when the sun went down and suddenly it felt completely different.
-Obviously a few lights change every scenery into a holiday scenario.
+Obviously, a few lights change every scenery into a holiday scenario.